Leadership

 Melissa Marotta Houser, M.D. (she/they)

-Governing Board of Directors
+Board of Directors

-Connie Beal (she/her) – Treasurer
+Connie Beal (she/her) – Chair

 Connie Beal is the Director of United Way’s Working Bridges program.
 Working Bridges partners with employers to support employee retention.
 She supports a team of Resource Coordinators in workplaces across Northwest, Central, and Northeast Vermont to support employees by addressing access to housing, transportation, healthcare, and so many other fundamental human needs.